paezha/Spatial-Statistics-Course/Sample Slides/22-Area-Data-III-Slides.md

 Spatial Moving Averages as a Smoother
 ========================================================
 - SMA can reduce variability in patterns
 - Randomize existing observations and reassign to random areas
-- Calculate SMA of empirical observations, simulate for other landscapes
+- Determined by calculating SMA of empirical observations, simulate for other landscapes

 Spatial Moving Averages as a Smoother
 ========================================================
 - Simulations do not mean similar results
+- Bottom Right: Empirical observations are more clustered (orange) in the downtown
+- All other observations: 8 null landscapes using data from empiricam observations; more orange throughout

 ***